- Find a Trail

-Parking is available at the north end of the trail at the Bozeman Public Library (626 East Main Street) and in Burke Park (intersection of S. Church Avenue and E. Story Street).
+Parking is available at the north end of the Gallagator Linear Trail at the Bozeman Public Library (626 E. Main Street) and in Burke Park (intersection of S. Church Avenue and E. Story Street).